staffier/Karate-Demo-Project/src/test/java/README.md

+# Logging & Configuration

-This is where you'll probably want to house your `karate-config.js` & `logback-test.xml` files
+This is where you'll want to house your `karate-config.js` & `logback-test.xml` files.

-If you're looking for details around these files, Peter has you covered:
+If you're looking for details around what each of these files does, Peter has you covered:
 * https://github.com/intuit/karate#configuration
 * https://github.com/intuit/karate#logging